shalxmva/modxo/README.md

 3. Reconnect Raspberry Pi Pico with BOOTSEL button pressed, so the previous drive will showup again.
 4. Copy your bios UF2 file into the drive

-# Docker Build
+# Docker
 #### Setup
-1 Build your base docker image with `docker build -t modxo-builder .`
+1. Build your base docker image with `docker build -t modxo-builder .`

 #### Firmware Build
 1. `docker compose run --rm builder`